Monitoring and review

 Monitoring takes place through two types of indicators, 32 thematic indicators of which 11 are global.
-UIS has launched a series of indicator briefs called ‘Meet the Education 2030 Data’ to explain how progress will be assessed with maps and charts to illustrate national and regional data.
+UIS assesses progress and provides information with maps and charts to illustrate national and regional data.

 GEM releases its annual report every September which is an invaluable global resource and advocacy tool.

 UIS-led indicator development

 The UNESCO Institute for Statistics is the official source of cross-nationally